 It’s a super easy strawberry pie to make, especially if you buy your pie crusts already made!

-- Place the first pie crust in your baking dish.
+1. Place the bottom crust in your pie pan.

-- Cut the butter into small pieces and put it randomly over the filling.
+1. Cut the cold butter into small pieces and put it randomly over the top of the filling.

-- Whisk the egg and water together to make an egg wash.
+2. Whisk the egg and 1 teaspoon of water together in a small bowl until foamy to make an egg wash.

-- Cover the top crust with the egg wash and quickly sprinkle with the turbinado sugar before the egg wash dries.
+3. Brush the top of the pie crust with the egg wash and quickly sprinkle with the turbinado sugar before the egg wash dries.

-- Make 4 to six slits with a sharp knife in the pie crust so the steam can escape.
+1. Make 4 to six slits with a sharp knife in the top crust so the steam can escape.

 Tips for a Great Rhubarb Strawberry Pie

-- Use fresh rhubarb for your old-fashioned Rhubarb Pie.
-This will assure that your pie will not be watery.
-You can use frozen rhubarb but make sure it is completely thawed and press any excess moisture out of it.
+• Use fresh rhubarb for your old-fashioned Rhubarb Pie.
+This will ensure that your pie will not be watery.
+You can use frozen rhubarb but make sure it is completely thawed and press any excess liquid out of it.
+Too much water will cause your pie to have a soggy bottom.

-- We put our unbaked pie on a baking sheet to prevent it from bubbling over in the oven.
+• We put our unbaked pie on a parchment paper-lined baking sheet to prevent it from bubbling over in the oven.
+It also makes removing the pie from the oven easier.

-- Shield the pie with aluminum foil during the last 10 minutes if the pie is becoming excessively brown.
+• Place a pie shield or strips of aluminum foil over the edge of the pie plate during the last 10 minutes if the pie is becoming excessively brown.

-- If you bake this pie in a gluten-free pie crust it is gluten-free.
+• If you make this pie gluten-free using a gluten-free pie crust.

 Storing and Freezing Your Pie